mhrons/mhrons.github.io/docs/pv_smooth.md

 ***Having a small free BESS capacity and a total BESS power available, the smoothing by IPLPF is much cheaper than the added value to the PV power infeed is.
 IPLPF technology offers an affordable smoothing of PV power in grid areas with a high concentration of small-scale hybrid PV systems.***

 ### Suitable accumulators for IPLPF
 Although the IPLPF shrinks the necessary capacity and the accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power GI~ESS~/ΔGX up to 8 h^-1^.
 Regardless of its reduced capacity, ESS must supply the missing PV power while the direct sun beams are temporarily shadowed by clouds.
 Lithium accumulators are cheap, efficient and fast, but not enough powerful for a sole IPLPF smoothing.
-It is not recommended to charge/draw a LiFePO battery by a relative power >> 1 h^-1^, otherwise the battery’s life cycle would be curtailed.
+It is not recommended to charge/draw a LiFePO4 battery by a relative power >> 1 h^-1^, otherwise the battery’s life cycle would be curtailed.
 Such a high relative power is provided by EDLC supercapacitors (SC), but on contrary to Lithium bateries, these do not provide enough cheap capacity to make the IPLPF smoothing affordable.
-The currently-available RedOx and EDLC technologies do not harmonize with the IPLPF sole smoothing requirements.
+The currently-available RedOx and EDLC technologies do not harmonize with the sole IPLPF smoothing requirements.
 Actually, the IPLPF demands are well satisfied by a [flywheel (FESS)](https://energystorage.org/why-energy-storage/technologies/flywheel-energy-storage-systems-fess/) : 1) Its maximum relative power 10 h^-1^ poses no limit within demands of IPLPF smoothing.
 2) IPLPF accumulates energy only on solar-intermittent days (else no accumulation is needed), and the flywheels wear out only when rotating.
 (Because of unknown prices and life cycle parameters, we calculated neither CapExp, nor OpExp of the flywheel in a role of IPLPF accumulator.)
 However, ***the native synergy between demands and features identifies the flywheel as a suitable accumulator for IPLPF smoothing.***